sujiar37/AWX-HA-InstanceGroup/ReadMe.md

-# AWX V5.0.0 - Instance Group - HA
+# AWX V6.0.0 - Instance Group - HA

-AWX is an upstream project of Ansible Tower.
-I have been following this project since from the version `1.x` to the current latest version which is `5.x`.
+[AWX](https://github.com/ansible/awx) is an upstream project of Ansible Tower.
+I have been following this project since from the version `1.x` to the current latest version which is `6.x`.
 Below the diagram illustrates an overall idea about the clustering functionality in Ansible Tower version `3.X`.
 More likely the same functionality can achieve in AWX by tweaking few file modifications and settings.
 Hence, I came across a solution to automate this clustering process via playbook after I had a few insights from [AWX google groups](https://groups.google.com/forum/#!forum/awx-project) as well as the official Ansible Tower installation playbook.

 ![AWX Job Runtime Behaviour](https://docs.ansible.com/ansible-tower/latest/html/administration/_images/tower-clustering-visual.png)